vivek2502/DataStructure/README.md

 # DataStructure
-#This repositery based om basic concept of data structure
+#This repositery based on basic concept of data structure